CoCoSol007/lambca/README.md

 # Lambda (λ)

-Lambda is a very tiny [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manipulate [lambda calculus terms](https://en.wikipedia.org/wiki/Lambda_calculus).
+**Lambda** is a very tiny [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) to manipulate [lambda calculus terms](https://en.wikipedia.org/wiki/Lambda_calculus).
 The syntax is very simple.
 And the project itself is very minimalist.

+This project is a personal exploration, created with the goal of discovering and experimenting with new concepts in lambda calculus.
+It is not meant to be a complete implementation, but rather a minimalist playground for learning.

 ## Syntax

-- Variable: x, y, foo …
+- **Variable**: x, y, foo …
-- Abstraction: \x.
+- **Abstraction**: \x.
 M (function taking x and returning M)
-- Application: (M N) (apply function M to argument N)
+- **Application**: (M N) (apply function M to argument N)

 ### Available commands: